sruon/captain/README.md

 - Lua-only libraries
 - DLLs with FFI wrappers

-Compiled Lua libraries are unfortunately very hard to compile and integrate given everything needs to target Windows 32 bits.
+Compiled Lua libraries are unfortunately very hard to integrate given everything needs to target Windows 32 bits.

 ### Fat framework, thin addons
 Addons are intended to be lightweight to maximize maintainability, aiming for 300-400 LOCs at most.